bacalhau-project/bacalhau/docs/examples/data-engineering/oceanography-conversion/index.md

         ghcr.io/bacalhau-project/examples/socat:0.0.11 -- python main.py
 ```

-When a job is submitted, Bacalhau prints out the related `job_id`.
+When a job is sumbitted, Bacalhau prints out the related `job_id`.
 We store that in an environment variable so that we can reuse it later on.

 ```python